nicole-numfocus/pandas-czi/proposal.md

 **Extension Types**

-We've continued to expand the extension array interface work better with the rest of pandas.
+We've continued to expand the extension array interface to work better with the rest of pandas.
+With funding from CZI's EOSS, we've added

-* Interface for concatenating Extension types: https://github.com/pandas-dev/pandas/pull/33607
+* An interface for concatenating Extension types: https://github.com/pandas-dev/pandas/pull/33607
-* Allow masked extension arrays in pandas' algorithms (https://github.com/pandas-dev/pandas/pull/33064, https://github.com/pandas-dev/pandas/pull/30982)
+* Support for masked extension arrays in pandas' algorithms (https://github.com/pandas-dev/pandas/pull/33064, https://github.com/pandas-dev/pandas/pull/30982)
-* Allow extension arrays in the index (in progress: https://github.com/pandas-dev/pandas/issues/22861)
+* Support for extension arrays in the index (in progress: https://github.com/pandas-dev/pandas/issues/22861)

 **Native String Dtype**